 - In one Portlandia, the two characters accidentally join a cult after visiting the farm that provided their organic chicken.
 After living there happily for several years, they randomly decide to leave.
 This is played completely for laughs.

 - The second season of The Sinner opens with an attempt to rescue a young boy from a cult.
 The effort goes horribly, horribly wrong, resulting in a double homicide.

-- Kimmy Schmidt of Unbreakable Kimmy Schmidt escaped from a guru who made her and two other women fear the End of Times.
+- Kimmy Schmidt of Unbreakable Kimmy Schmidt escaped from a guru who made her and three other women fear the End of Times.

-- Arkham Horror: Diana Stanley "the Redeemed Cultist" joined the Silver Twilight Lodge to fit into Arkham social life, learned just how horrific their Inner Sanctum rituals really are, and now seeks desperately to atone for her part in them.
-Her personal story has her become an effective Reverse Mole and feed information on the Lodge to the police.
-Also fits with her story in Eldritch Horror
+- In Arkham Horror and Eldritch Horror, Diana Stanley "the Redeemed Cultist" joined the Silver Twilight Lodge to fit into Arkham social life, learned just how horrific their Inner Sanctum rituals really are, and now seeks desperately to atone for her part in them.
+Her personal story has her become The Mole and feed information on the Lodge to the police.

 - In The Elder Scrolls IV: Oblivion, the Mythic Dawn Apocalypse Cult member Eldamil does this posthumously in the Artificial Afterlife that their leader Mankar Camoran built with a Daedric Prince's patronage.
 Realizing that they were being used and their "Paradise" is a trap, he helps the Player Character find and kill Camoran.